Information for patients

 - Bumetanide

-What happens after you go home?
+What happens after I go home?

 References/Further Reading

 - British Medical Journal (2020) Best Practice-Patient Information- Acute Kidney Injury.
-BMJ Publishing Group Limited accessed 27/10/22 Acute kidney injury- Patient Leaflet | BMJ Best Practice
+BMJ Publishing Group Limited accessed 27/10/22 Acute kidney injury- Patient Leaflet | BMJ Best Practice https://www.thinkkidneys.nhs.uk/aki/wp-content/uploads/sites/2/2015/11/BKPA-RCGP-A4-Printout-Leaflet_v4.pdf

 - Tidy C (2016) Acute Kidney Injury, Patient UK accessed 27/10/22 Acute Kidney Injury and Kidney Pain.
-Kidney pain causes | Patient
+Kidney pain causes | Patient https://www.nice.org.uk/guidance/ng148

 Useful Websites